russross/blackfriday/mmark2rfc.md

 ## Ordered Lists

 The are several ways to start an ordered lists.
+You can use numbers, roman numbers, letters and uppercase letters.
+When using roman numbers and letter you **MUST** use two spaces after the dot or the brace (the underscore signals a space here):

+    a)__
+    II.__
+    A)__

+Note that mmark (just as @pandoc) pays attention to the starting number of a list (when using decimal numbers), thus a list started with:

+    4) Item4
+    5) Item5

+Will use for `4` as the starting number.

 ## Unordered Lists

+Unordered lists can be started with `*`, `+` or `-` and follow the normal markdown syntax rules.

 ## Definition Lists